 When can I retire

-Many pension scheme rules set an age (usually 60 to 65) or specific date when they expect you to start taking your pension.
-Your scheme may allow you to take your pension earlier or later than this date, but doing so could affect how much pension you then receive.
+Many pension scheme rules set an age (usually 60 to 65) or a specific date when they expect you to start withdrawing your pension.
+Each individual scheme is different and yours may allow you to take your pension earlier or later than this date, but doing so could affect how much pension you subsequently receive.

 Under normal rules the earliest age you can start drawing your pension is 55.
-If you draw your pension earlier than this it will be classed as an unauthorised payment and both you and your scheme administrator will pay extra tax on the pension.
-This includes lump sum payments to cash in or unlock your pension fund.
+If you draw your pension earlier than this it will be classed as an unauthorised payment and both you and your scheme administrator will pay extra tax.
+This includes withdrawals of lump sum payments to cash in or unlock your pension fund.

-There is no set age by which you must start taking your pension, but your scheme provider may have their own scheme rules.
+There is no set age by which you must start taking your pension, but your scheme provider may have their own scheme rules to adhere to.

 The State Pension